 Rafael McDonnell, Advocacy and Communications Manager

 Rafael McDonnell is the Communications and Advocacy Manager for Resource Center.
-At the Center, he works on external communications as well as leads a three-person team who works on education, advocacy and policy issues involving the LGBTQ community on behalf of the Center.
+At the Center, he works on external communications as well as leads a three-person team who works on education, advocacy and policy issues involving the LGBTQIA+ community on behalf of the Center.

-Since June 2010, he has successfully participated in or led community advocacy for new or expanded LGBTQ employment protections for over 55,000 public sector employees in North Texas, as well as partner benefits at both Dallas County and Dallas Area Rapid Transit.
+Since June 2010, he has successfully participated in or led community advocacy for new or expanded LGBTQIA+ employment protections for over 55,000 public sector employees in North Texas, as well as partner benefits at both Dallas County and Dallas Area Rapid Transit.

 McDonnell has also worked on and advocated for anti-bullying and non-discrimination policies covering more than a quarter-million students at Dallas ISD, Dallas County Community Colleges and Uplift Education.

 McDonnell’s 30-year career as a professional communicator includes working at radio and television stations in Dallas, Houston and Oklahoma City, where his work was honored by the Texas AP Broadcasters, the Dallas Press Club and the Texas Public Health Association.
 Prior to joining the Center in 2008, he was a member of the news office at the University of North Texas and participated in UNT’s Allies program.
-McDonnell is a former president of Lambda Pride Toastmasters and vice president of Dignity/Dallas, a group for LGBTQ Roman Catholics.
+McDonnell is a former president of Lambda Pride Toastmasters and vice president of Dignity/Dallas, a group for LGBTQIA+ Roman Catholics.
 He is a former board member of the Trinity Valley School alumni association, a member of the City of Fort Worth Historic and Cultural Landmarks Commission and has volunteered for the Tanqueray AIDS Rides & the Lone Star Ride Fighting AIDS.

 Patrick Hanley, Public Policy & Advocacy Lead

-At Resource Center, Patrick works to advocate on behalf of the LGBTQ and HIV/AIDS community in North Texas.
+At Resource Center, Patrick works to advocate on behalf of the LGBTQIA+ and HIV/AIDS community in North Texas.
 Patrick comes to the Center with nearly ten years of experience working in politics and policy both in Washington, DC and London.
 He spent four years working in a variety of positions in the office of U.S. Senator Bill Nelson (D-FL), ultimately becoming Special Assistant to the Senator.